eclipse-langium/langium-website/content/docs/grammar-language.md

 The parser rule `AbstractDefinition` will not create an object of type AbstractDefinition.
 Instead, it calls either the `Definition` or `DeclaredParameter` parser rule which will be responsible for creating an object of a given type (or call other parser rules if they are unassigned rule calls themselves).

 #### Tree-Rewriting Actions
 The parser is built using [Chevrotain](https://github.com/chevrotain/chevrotain) which implements a LL(k) parsing algorithm (left-to-right).
-By definition, a LL(k) grammar cannot have rules containing left recursion.
+Conceptually, a LL(k) grammar cannot have rules containing left recursion.

 Consider the following:
 ```